 Christmas Around the World

-This is a parish-run event where we have Christmas displays and treats from many countries.
+This is a parish-run event with Christmas displays and treats from many countries.

 Ways you can lend a helping hand: